tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 Nothing
 ```

-Traverse applies a function with an `Applicative` return value (or Applicative effect) to the contents of a `Traversable` thing.
+Traverse applies a function with a result in an `Applicative` context (i.e. an Applicative effect) to the contents of a `Traversable` thing.

 ```haskell
 GHCi> :t traverse
 traverse